 - Severstal-Gonvarri-Kaluga Steel Centre is a Russian-Spanish joint venture of two global leaders in steel manufacture and processing.
 It has a design capacity of 170,000 tonnes of rolled metal products per year, produced for the automotive and electrical industries.

-- Gestamp-Severstal-Kaluga Stamping Facility is the joint venture of Severstal and Gestamp.
+- Gestamp-Severstal-Kaluga Stamping Facility is a joint venture between Severstal and Gestamp.
 It is equipped with a number of press lines and produces the full range of rolled steel products, from coils to car components for international car manufacturers.
 It has an annual output of 13 million stamped parts and has the potential to expand production.

-- Severstal-SMC-Vsevolozhsk service centre is a joint venture with the Japanese company Mitsui.
-This centre prepares high-quality CRC and galvanized steel, which will be further stamped at our joint venture with Gestamp in Vsevolozhsk.
+- Severstal-SMC-Vsevolozhsk service centre is a joint venture with Japanese company Mitsui.
+This centre prepares high-quality CRC and galvanized steel (‘blanks’), which will be further stamped at our joint venture with Gestamp in Vsevolozhsk, and Gestamp Kaluga.
+Tier 1 supplier for: Nissan, Toyota, Tier-2 Supplier for: VW, Ford, Hyundai.
+The production facility includes unique for Russia machine called TWB which produce tailor welded blanks, this technology used purely for automotive.
 The service centre’s capacity is 150,000 tonnes.

-- Rutgers Severtar, a joint venture with Rutgers, based at the Cherepovets Steel Mill plant, produces vacuum pitch, technical oils and naphthalene.
+- Ruetgers Severtar, a joint project with Ruetgers (RAIN), based at the Cherepovets Steel Mill plant, produces vacuum pitch, technical oils and naphthalene.

 6. Trading companies

 Severstal Russian Steel sells its products domestically to regional and national distributors, directly to end-users, and through AO Severstal Distribution.
 AO Severstal Distribution has a wide network of metal centres throughout the country.
-We conduct export sales principally through the subsidiary Severstal Export GmbH, as well as through SIA Severstal Distribution, Severstal Distribution LLC and ZAO Severstal Distribution.
+Severstal Russian Steel conducts export sales principally through the subsidiary Severstal Export GmbH, as well as through SIA Severstal Distribution, Severstal Distribution LLC and ZAO Severstal Distribution.

 Production volumes (million tonnes)

-Despite a 4.1% year-on-year decrease in Russian steel consumption, the Russian Steel division was able to respond to market headwinds and maintain relatively high sales volumes in 2016 at 10.7 million tonnes.
-The favourable location of the main producing asset supported the division’s sales strategy allowing prompt relocation of sales volumes between domestic and export markets.
+Against a backdrop of capacity cuts in China and growth in Russian steel consumption y/y in 2017, the Russian Steel division was able maintain relatively high sales volumes in 2017, at 11 million tonnes, despite market headwinds.
+Due to the location of its main producing asset, the division was able to promptly reallocate sales volumes between domestic and export markets.

 Average selling price (US$/t)

-Our key domestic customers include construction companies and pipe mills, machinery and automotive clients.
-Therefore, our product mix covers a wide range of products of various specifications.
+Severstal’s key domestic customers include construction companies and pipe mills, machinery and automotive clients.
+The Company’s product portfolio therefore includes a wide range of products of various specifications.
 Severstal Russian Steel benefits from its proximity to export routes.
-Our share of exports varies depending on the health of the Russian market and the alternative attractiveness of international sales options.
-In 2016 our export sales volumes comprise 38% of total sales.
-Sales and cost of sales figures in the charts below are presented in USD as a per cent of the total sales or cost of sales of the Severstal Russian Steel division.
+The share of exports in the division’s sales portfolio varies depending on the health of the Russian market and the attractiveness of international sales options as an alternative.
+In 2017, export volumes comprised 40% of the division’s total sales.
+Sales and cost of sales figures in the charts below are presented in USD as a percentage of the total sales or cost of sales of the Severstal Russian Steel division.